tjohann/my_gaming_playground/README.md

 object_fab:

-	- same like flying_astronaut_2 but using the object fab to generate all objects taken from config file
+	- similar to flying_astronaut_2 but using the object fab to generate all objects taken from config file

+joystick_fab:

+	- similar to object_fab with joystick handling via config file